 What current productions or theatre companies get you the most excited?

-I'm so excited by so many of my fellow Youngblooders and alums- Rob Askins, Josh Conkel (and his collective with Megan Hill and Amy Staats DODO), Obie Award winner Clare Barron, Chiara Atik, Mariah Maccarthy, Alex Borinsky, Charly Evon Simpson, Jahna Feron Smith, Zhu Yi, Breandan Hill, Paul Cameron Hardy, Cory Finely, Will Snider, Eric Dufault, Ming Peiffer, Chris Sullivan, Amanda Keating, Martyna Majok.
+I'm so excited by so many of my fellow Youngblooders and alums- Rob Askins, Josh Conkel (and his collective with Megan Hill and Amy Staats DODO), Obie Award winner Clare Barron, Chiara Atik, Mariah Maccarthy, Alex Borinsky, Charly Evon Simpson, Jahna Feron Smith, Zhu Yi, Breandan Hill, Paul Cameron Hardy, Cory Finely, Will Snider, Olivia Dufault, Ming Peiffer, Chris Sullivan, Amanda Keating, Martyna Majok.
 TOO MANY TO LIST.
 I love Susan Stanton's writing.
 Morgan Gould and Friends.
 Young Jean Lee's Theatre Company.
 Thomas Bradshaw.
 Miranda Huba.
 Nick Mwaluko.
 Teddy Nicholas.
 Eliza Bent.
 Erin Courtney, Mallery Avidon.
 Very excited by Page 73's next production by Caroline Mcgraw- who I'm in the Dorothy Streslin Playwrighting Group with at Primary Stages and I just think she's great.
 Everyone is great.
 I love seeing new work!

 KENTUCKY is playing through May 22nd, if you haven't seen it yet, make sure to get your tickets now!
 This is a show you don't want to miss.